 One of the highlights of the Canberra beehive initiative was the receipt of a French style Warré beehive.
-A style of hive that has a peaked roof with no upper vents and open frames inside allowing the bees more freedom to build their comb.
+This style of hive that has a peaked roof with no upper vents and open frames inside, allowing the bees more freedom to build their comb.

-In November 2015, we noticed that the paint was showing the early signs of fading.
-Not that surprising as it had been out in the elements for over 18 months at this stage, but still concerning to us.
+In November 2015, we noticed that the paint was showing early signs of fading.
+This is not that surprising, as it had been out in the elements for over 18 months at this stage; still, concerning to us.
 If nothing else, it would have been disrespectful to the artist to let her hard work wear away.

 Girrga yabang now has pride of place as the centrepiece in our foyer, with a plaque explaining the significance of the images.
 A small amount of empty honeycomb was left attached to it as a reminder of its former inhabitants, and you can still smell the propolis (bee antibiotic glue) that coats the interior of the hive.

 In addition to providing beauty, the hive had some remarkable achievements during its productive life:

 We have been in contact with the artist, Krystal Hurst, and she was really happy that the hive had been recovered and was on display in the foyer.
 It remains one of my favourite experiences working with Aurecon: showing that functional objects can also be a thing of beauty as well as a reminder of the history and culture of Australia.